VanessaMosquera/VanessaMosquera/README.md

 I particularly enjoy working on the frontend and have experience with HTML and CSS.
 I am constantly learning and seeking opportunities to improve my skills and knowledge in web development.
 My goal is to create attractive and functional interfaces that provide a great user experience.

-Throughout my career, I have had the opportunity to provide assistance and resolve software-related issues for end users.
-This experience has allowed me to develop effective communication and empathy skills, as well as the ability to efficiently troubleshoot and provide appropriate solutions to users.
-I am familiar with incident analysis, problem debugging, and delivering user-centric solutions.

 <br>
 <br>
 <p align="center">